Nomophobia treatment

 4. Encourage Outdoor Activities:

 Promote outdoor activities, physical exercise, and hobbies that do not involve screens.
-Encourage children and adolescents to explore the real world and engage in physical play.
+Encourage children and adolescents to explore the natural world and engage in physical play.

 5. Model Responsible Behavior:

 Be a positive role model by demonstrating responsible smartphone use.
-Show that you can disconnect from your phone when needed and prioritize in-person interactions.
+Show that you can disconnect from your phone and prioritize in-person interactions.

 6. Open Communication: